rishiraj88/rishiraj88/README.md

 - I am making deliberate use of the beneficial features of Java 17 and higher versions, such as Record type, switch expression, HttpClient along with the very popular Stream API, Date/Time API and Optional.
 And, yes, the superpowers of the already tremendous Java 8 facilities have been further bolstered in the later releases of the language (canonically known as JLS: the Java Language Specification).

 ## 🌱 Alongside I’m fostering myself with more of: "all things containers" and orchestration, such as
-- Docker networking across OSI Model layers,
+- Docker networking across OSI Model layers of networks,
-- hosting containers in cloud infrastructure, and
+- hosting the containers in cloud infrastructure as well as in virtual networks,
-- orchestrating clusters using Kubernetes and IaC tools
+- orchestrating clusters using Kubernetes, local registries and IaC tools, and
-- Apache NiFi for data flow and application testing
+- Apache NiFi for data flow and application testing.

 ## 🤔 I have always been curious about Green Development by enhancing system performance.
 To me, the easiest approach to achieve Sustainability is:
 - to write highly performant applications, services and platforms.